-- Walkers and runners often seek a choice of interesting routes that are accessible throughout the year. - Trampers enjoy varied terrain and accessible lookout points. - Mountain bikers/cyclists seek inter-connected tracks that provide for a wide range of skills and abilities.
+- Walkers and runners often seek a choice of interesting routes that are accessible throughout the year. - Trampers enjoy varied terrain and accessible look-out points. - Mountain bikers/cyclists seek inter-connected tracks that provide for a wide range of skills and abilities that are accessible throughout the year. - Four-wheel drivers require clear information about where they can drive throughout the network.